razshare/frizzante-docs/src/content/docs/guides/json.md

     Name string `json:"name"` // store the json content.
 }

-func Welcome(con *connections.Connection) {
+func Welcome(connection *connections.Connection) {
-    var value GreetingDetails // Create a zero value. con.ReceiveJson(&value)   // Parses the content
+    var value *GreetingDetails     // Creates a value pointer. connection.ReceiveJson(value)  // Parses the content and stores it
-                              // and stores it in value.
+                                   // in the value pointer.
-    con.SendJson(value)       // Sends it back.
+    connection.SendJson(value)     // Sends it back.
 }
 ```